-The following content was published on January 11th, 2016.
+The following content was last updated on February 4, 2020.
 Any new information since that date may not be included in this article.

-- Per Minute Plan: The Per Minute Plan pricing allows you to pay for features and calls on a monthly basis.
-You can customize your account with this plan by building your own feature package: starting off with a basic set of popular business phone features at $49.95 per month, you can then add (and delete) additional features as needed.
+- Basic Plan: The Basic Plan allows you to pay for features and calls on a monthly basis.
+You can customize your account with this plan by building your own feature package: starting off with a standard set of popular business phone features at $49.95 per month, you can then add (and delete) additional features as needed.
 Calls cost 2.9 cents per minute (and 3.9 cents per minute for inbound calls to toll-free numbers).
 Extension to extension dialing, in-house calling, and SIP-to-SIP calls are all free.
 You won't be charged when adding users or phones on this plan; you simply pay for the calls that those phones make.

-OnSIP and Ooma differ significantly in the kinds of features they offer, but they do overlap in basic areas.
-Both services offer auto attendants, ring groups, music on hold, HD voice, and conference bridges as a part of their respective packages.
+OnSIP and Ooma offer roughly the same set of cloud phone system features.
+Both services offer auto attendants, ring groups, music on hold, voicemail, conference bridges, and call blocking as part of their respective platforms.

 A central part of its cloud communications platform, OnSIP's sayso is a unique web calling solution that lets website visitors engage in video or voice calls with one of your employees using only their Internet web browsers—no downloads or plugins required.
 Your customers can simply quickly start up a conversation with your sales and support team members with just a mouse click.